 There are a few ways you can achieve this goal:

-Credit card purchases typically get a grace period of at least 21 days between the end of each statement cycle and the due date for that period.
+- Pay your bill on time and in full: Credit card purchases typically get a grace period of at least 21 days between the end of each statement cycle and the due date for that period.
 If you pay off your balance in full by the due date every month, you’ll never pay a dime in interest.

-If you need to finance a large purchase or want to transfer a balance from another card, look for 0% APR credit cards and balance transfer credit cards that allow you to do it interest-free.
+- Take advantage of 0% APR promotions: If you need to finance a large purchase or want to transfer a balance from another card, look for 0% APR credit cards and balance transfer credit cards that allow you to do it interest-free.
 Just keep in mind that many balance transfer cards charge a balance transfer fee, so the process isn’t always entirely free.

-Cash advances are rarely a good idea because they’re expensive – you’ll often pay a higher APR plus a cash advance fee – and there’s no grace period.
+- Avoid transactions with no grace period: Cash advances are rarely a good idea because they’re expensive – you’ll often pay a higher APR plus a cash advance fee – and there’s no grace period.
 Try to avoid them completely, if possible.
 Also, avoid transferring a balance from another card unless you have an introductory 0% APR promotion you can use.

 As you learn more about how your credit card works and follow these tips, you’ll be able to better maximize the value of your card’s benefits while avoiding unnecessary interest charges.